agilesh/Calculator/README.md

-# CalculatorUsingSwitch
+# Calculator

-A simple java calculator using switch case
+A simple java calculator using various methods